Eventyret/RSSA/README.md

 var SONARRURL = 'http://localhost:8989/api/system/status?apikey=${YOUR_API_KEY}' // Sonarr URL
 ```

-Information regarding their API and URL's can be found below.
+Information regarding their API endpoints can be found below.
 - [Radarr Github Wiki](https://github.com/Radarr/Radarr/wiki/API)
 - [Sonarr Github Wiki](https://github.com/Sonarr/Sonarr/wiki/API)
 - API codes for **FanArt.tv** you will need an account for and its free.
     - [Fanart.tv](https://fanart.tv/get-an-api-key/)
+3. Add your newly created **Fanart.tv** API key to the `js\api.js`
-3. All Done.
+4. All Done.
 Thats it you can now just go to your URL and its ready to be used

 # Do you want to test it and see how it is?
 [Demo here](https://eventyret.github.io/FrontEndProject)